 We are not going to repeat what we explained already in the last chapters.
 Let's just make a list of the terms or concepts you should remember from this lesson:

-- Computers deal with discrete structures which is an issue, as the shapes we want to represent in images are continuous.
+- Computers deal with discrete structures which is an issue, as the shapes, we want to represent in images are continuous.

 - Rasterisation is faster than ray tracing to solve the visibility process (and is the method used by GPUs), but it is easier to simulate global illumination effects with ray tracing.
 Plus, ray tracing can be used to both solve the visibility problem and shading.
-If you use rasterisation, you need another algorithm or method to compute global illumination (but it is not impossible).
+If you use rasterization, you need another algorithm or method to compute global illumination (but it is not impossible).

 - If you decide to use ray tracing to compute shading and simulate global illumination effects, then you will need to simulate the different paths light rays take to get from light sources to the eye.
 This path depends on the type of surface the ray will interact with on its way to the eye: is the surface diffuse, specular, transparent, etc. There are different ways you can simulate these light paths.
-Simulating them accurately is important as they make it possible to reproduce lighting effects such a diffuse and specular inter-reflections, caustics, soft shadows, translucency, etc. A good light transport algorithm is one that simulates all possible light paths efficiently.
+Simulating them accurately is important as they make it possible to reproduce lighting effects such as diffuse and specular inter-reflections, caustics, soft shadows, translucency, etc. A good light transport algorithm simulates all possible light paths efficiently.

-We also talk about purely engineering topics such as multi-threading, multi-processing or simply different ways the hardware can be used to accelerate rendering.
+We also talk about purely engineering topics such as multi-threading, multi-processing, or simply different ways the hardware can be used to accelerate rendering.